-If a BASE char_base is omitted, the generated value is based upon the selection identifier assigned to the particular GENERATE operation, and the current time of day clock value.
-Since the time clock value is dynamic, a different value may be expected each time the individual GENERATE operation is executed.
+If a BASE char_base is omitted, the algorithm used to generate the value is based upon the number of times the individual GENERATE operation has been executed and the current 4-byte time of day clock value.
+Since the time clock value is dynamic, a different set of random values will be generated each time the program is executed.